adraf/Space-Station/README.md

 ## Wins

+Able to add in a layer with the help of [Leaflet.Terminator](https://github.com/joergdietrich/Leaflet.Terminator) to show the current day and night regions around the world.

 ## Key Learnings

 ## Future Content

-- Adding in a layer to the map to show if the ISS is in daylight or darkness.
 - Additional information as to who is currently abord the station, and other stats.